 Phase 1 of the Boulder City Bypass project extends the RTC portion of the bypass north from U.S. 95 to Railroad Pass, and upgrades a portion of U.S. 93 & 95 northwest to Interstate 515.
 Costing $83 million, work on the 2.5 mile section broke ground in May 2015 and runs through January 2018.
 It includes a new parclo interchange for Railroad Pass Hotel & Casino, and a south side frontage road leading back to Dawson Avenue in Henderson.

-Interstate 11 will be signed south to the Arizona state line and north to the junction of Interstates 215 (Bruce Woodbury Beltway) and 515 (Oran K. Gragson Freeway) upon completion of the Boulder City bypass.
+Interstate 11 will be signed between the junction of Interstates 215 (Bruce Woodbury Beltway) and 515 (Oran K. Gragson Freeway) south to the Arizona state line by the end of 20175, and will be further signed upon completion of the Boulder City bypass.
 AASHTO approved this on May 29, 2014.

 Discussion continues from Nevada politicians for the concept of extending the Interstate 11 corridor beyond Las Vegas, and through to at least Reno.
 Benefits to improved freight travel and trade with Mexico are cited as potential benefits.